 While hunters, excluding poachers, must apply for hunting permits, state officials calculate slaughtered animals.
 They don’t account for the animals that die needlessly from lead shots left behind in the environment and fall victim to lead poisoning.

-Almost 35,000 Elephants Are Killed in Botswana Annually (National Geography)
+Almost 35,000 Elephants Are Killed in Botswana Annually (African Wildlife Foundation)

 Time is running out for elephants, and the alarm is set.
 Please stop buying ivory goods because 35,000 dead elephants are too many.

 Globally, 100 Million Sharks Are Killed Annually (Sentient Media)